 Ordering Custom size Canvas stretching bars (canvas stretcher)

-This article provides guidance on various aspects of preparing your artwork, including: techniques for measuring your artwork accurately, determining the necessary margins/borders, selecting appropriate wrapping styles, identifying common mistakes to avoid, and tips on where and how to order the proper canvas stretcher set for your rolled canvas.
+This article provides guidance on various aspects of preparing your artwork, including techniques for accurately measuring your artwork, determining the necessary margins/borders, selecting appropriate wrapping styles, identifying common mistakes to avoid, and tips on where and how to order the proper canvas stretcher set for your rolled canvas.

 Making the mistake of ordering an incorrectly sized frame for your canvas can lead to disappointment and unnecessary expenses.
-To ensure a positive experience, it's crucial to steer clear of these common errors.
+To ensure a positive experience, it is crucial to avoid these common mistakes.

-Canvases can be different in sizes, thickness, shapes, conditions, and more.
+Canvases can be different in size, thickness, shape, condition, and more.
 But all of them have a Face area.
-The Face area is basically the area that you want to display on a wall.
+The Face area is the area you want displayed on a wall.
 At the same time, it is the actual frame size.
-Canvas is always bigger than a frame, an edge-to-edge size contains the Face area and margins or borders around the Face area.
-How much big should the canvas be than a stretcher frame?
-That depends on the frame thickness, wrapping style you want to wrap, and the canvas itself.
+Canvas is always larger than a frame; an edge-to-edge size includes the Face area and the margins or borders around it.
+How much larger should the canvas be compared to a stretcher frame?
+That depends on the frame thickness, wrapping style you want to use, the canvas border (margin), and the canvas itself.

-Gallery wrapping is the best way how to wrap any canvas.
-You can display a canvas without a frame, and the edges always will be free of cuts and staples, or you can use a floating frame to hide all mess on the edges.
+Gallery wrapping is the best way to display a canvas.
+You can display a canvas without a frame, and the edges will always be covered by the canvas margin, free of cuts and staples, or you can use a floating frame to hide all the mess on the edges.
 But make the Gallery wrapping not always possible.
-A canvas print can be printed with a small margin or without margins, or part of the margin could be cut off when somebody didn’t want to spend time properly unframing a painting.
-You can cut the Face area to make the Gallery wrapping, but very often, it leads to cropping the painting composition.
+A canvas print can be printed with a small margin or without margins at all, or part of the margin could be cut off when the artist removes the canvas from the original stretcher.
+You can subtract a couple of inches from the Face area to make the Gallery wrapping, but very often it results in cropping the painting's composition.
 For abstract painting, it could work, but not always, and sometimes it breaks the design or the idea.
-So it is a good idea to avoid cropping original art.
+So it is a good idea to avoid cropping the original art.

 Depending on the size of the Face area of your art and the size of margins/borders, you can calculate the right size of a stretching frame.
-But there is very important correctly take measurements.
+But it is crucial to take measurements correctly.
 If the canvas was printed, the geometry of the print would be suitable, so the print is square, but painting on canvas very often is out of the right proportions and sizes.
-When you got a painting in a mailing tube, probably your artwork never was stretched on stretching bars.
-Usually, artists attach a canvas to a board, and the margins can often be different or smaller than needed; geometry can also be out.
+When you get a painting in a mailing tube, probably your artwork was never stretched on stretching bars.
+Sometimes, artists attach a canvas to a board, and the margins can vary in width around the art or be smaller than needed; the geometry can also be off.

 Rule #1: Double-check high and length by getting measurements from both sides of the face area on the painting.
-Even the canvas previously was stretched on stretching bars.
-For example, check high on the left side (from the left-top to the left-bottom corners) and the right size (from the right-top to the right-bottom corners), and the same for the second dimension.
+Even if the canvas was previously stretched on stretching bars.
+For example, check high on the left side (from the left-top to the left-bottom corners) and the right side (from the right-top to the right-bottom corners), and the same for the second dimension.
 If there is a difference, use the smaller size.

 Rule #2: order stretching bars only when you have a canvas on your hands.

-Sometimes the artist can round the size of the canvas, and 35.75” becomes 36.”
-And if you order a 36” long bar instead of a 35.75”, you will get a white line on the sides.
-That is why when you come to framer service double-checks all sizes, even if the size is printed on a canvas.
+Please re-measure your srt size.
+Sometimes the artist can round up the canvas size, and 35.75” becomes 36.”
+And if you order a 36” long bar instead of a 35.75”, you will get a stretcher larger than the painted/printed area, revealing a part of the border when stretched.
+That is why when you come to the framer service, it double-checks all sizes, even if the size is printed on a canvas.

 Margin is matter

 The margin should be big enough to cover the frame thickness.
-If the margin can overlap the frame thickness and you have an additional one or more inches for stretching, you can make Gallery wrapping.
-Gallery wrapping is the best way to go.
+If the margin overlaps the frame thickness and you have an additional 1 inch or more for stretching, you can make a gallery wrap.
+The Gallery wrapping is the best option.

 So, there are three possible situations: